English Defence League: Demonstrations

 The EDL's primary activity was street protests, which regularly attracted media attention.
+However, there was no coherent plan as to how these demonstrations would achieve the group's stated goals.

-These protests came in three forms: national demonstrations attracting activists from across the country, local demonstrations featuring largely the local EDL division, and flash demonstrations held without giving the authorities prior warning of the event.
+EDL protests came in three forms: national demonstrations attracting activists from across the country, local demonstrations featuring largely the local EDL division, and flash demonstrations held without giving the authorities prior warning of the event.
 The use of aggressive street rallies has a long history among the British far right, having been previously used by the British Union of Fascists in the 1930s, the National Front in the 1970s, and the British National Party in the 1980s and 1990s.

 Copsey noted that the "overwhelming majority" of attendees at EDL demonstrations were "young, white, working-class males".
-Relatively few women attended, and similarly comparatively few people of colour joined.
+Far rarer were women, or people of colour.
 EDL members had a "street uniform" in the form of wristbands, t-shirts, and hoodies bearing the group's logo.
 The hoodie was often selected for its intimidating atmosphere and for its symbolic connections with the chav stereotype, thus reasserting members' working-class identity.
 Many members wore masks decorated with either the EDL logo or the St George's cross; some wore pig face masks or masks of figures whom they wished to ridicule, such as the Salafi jihadist leader Osama bin Laden.
 Others carried the English flag of St George or the British Union Jack flag, and the Israeli and LGBT Pride flags were also often in attendance.
 Reflecting the place of football hooligans in the EDL, some male members wore expensive designer clothing to its rallies.

 To reach national events, local EDL groups often hired coaches to transport them to their destination.
 The coach provided a space in which these members engaged in singing, banter, story-telling, and practical jokes.
 As well as being protests, these demonstrations served as social events for EDL members, helping to forge a sense of solidarity and of the EDL as "one big family".
-At demonstrations, many members—including those too young to legally drink—consume large quantities of alcohol, with some also consuming cocaine prior to the protest.
+At demonstrations, many members—including those too young to legally drink—consume large quantities of alcohol,and sometimes also cocaine.